ImanimK/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this contains more lessons learned on C pointers and arrays
+This contains more lessons learned on C pointers and arrays